 What’s the best airport to fly to in Italy?

-Rome-Fiumicino International Airport is the biggest airport in Rome which is also Italy’s biggest city.
+Rome-Fiumicino International Airport is the biggest airport in Rome, Italy’s biggest city.
 As it’s the busiest airport in the country with more international flight options than any other in Italy, flying into Fiumicino almost always offers the most direct flights at the very best prices.

 While there’s plenty to do in the Eternal City, if you’re looking for day trips only a short taxi ride from the airport, you’ll have lots of options, with the best including the following.